Heavily armed 'Oath Keepers' inject disquieting element in Ferguson

 "You’re going to bring some uncommissioned citizens, white citizens, into a black community like this?
 It's disrespectful," said Talal Ahmad, 30, who is black and was a fixture at last year's protests.

-"Here, in a black neighborhood, we’re already living in a state of terror," Ahmad said.
+"Here, in a black neighbourhood, we’re already living in a state of terror," Ahmad said.

 'WE NEEDED TO BE PREPARED'